 Substitutions & Variations

-Apple Cider Vinegar: Lemon juice or white vinegar is a great substitute.
+Apple Cider Vinegar: Substitute lemon juice or white vinegar.

-Vegan Butter: Adding melted butter provides the best flavor.
-But olive oil, avocado oil, or other neutral oils work just as well!
+Vegan Butter: Melted vegan butter adds the best flavor, but olive oil, avocado oil, or another neutral oil can be used instead.

 Serving Ideas

-There are countless ways to enjoy these vegan pancakes!
+There are countless ways to enjoy these pancakes:

 Tips & Tricks

-Be sure to measure your flour correctly using the spoon-and-level method.
-Fluff the flour in its container, spoon it into a measuring cup, and level it off with a knife.
-Scooping directly from the container can pack in too much flour, leading to dense pancakes.
+Measure the flour correctly: Use the spoon-and-level method.
+Fluff the flour, spoon it into the measuring cup, and level it with a knife to avoid dense pancakes.

 Storage